 Comerica receives, maintains and stores non-public personal information of Comerica's customers and counterparties, including, but not limited to, personally identifiable information and personal financial information.
 The sharing, use, disclosure and protection of this information are governed by federal and state law.
 Both personally identifiable information and personal financial information is increasingly subject to legislation and regulation, the intent of which is to protect the privacy of personal information that is collected and handled.
-For example, the CCPA, which became effective on January 1, 2020, applies to for-profit businesses that conduct business in California and meet certain revenue or data collection thresholds, including Comerica.
+For example, the CCPA applies to forprofit businesses that conduct business in California and meet certain revenue or data collection thresholds, including Comerica.
 For more information regarding data privacy regulation, refer to the "Supervision and Regulation" section of this report.